Whose baseline compiler is it anyway?: Single-pass Compilation of Wasm

 The deceptively simple compilation approach is quite tricky to implement correctly and efficiently, but nevertheless yields surprisingly good code, as can be seen in the example.
-This is enhanced by the design of Wasm control flow; since labels (other than \wasm{loop}) will have had all their predecessors visited before reaching the label, abstract interpretation can even propagate constants through control flow accurately.
+Wasm's control flow design helps here; labels (other than \wasm{loop}) will have had all their predecessors visited before they are reached, allowing abstract interpretation to propagate constants to merge points in a single forward pass.
 All-in-all, a single-pass compiler can peform:

-\begin{itemize} \item \B{register allocation} - if abstract values track register occupancy for each slot\footnote{Note also that this requires the register allocator to allow the same register to be used for more than one slot at a time, which complicates the design of a fast datastructure for checkpointing, needed for control-flow splits and merges.}, codegen can avoid emitting any code for local accesses, often just updating the abstract state, \item \B{constant-folding} - if abstract values track constants, codegen can can be compile-time evaluate side-effect free instructions, producing more constants, \item \B{branch-folding} - if abstract values track constants, then branches whose input condition is a constant can be removed or compiled to unconditional jumps, \item \B{strength-reduction} - if abstract values track constants, then some simple patterns such as \wasm{(i32.add x (i32.const 0))} can be reduced or eliminated by not generating any code, \item \B{instruction selection} - if abstract values track register occupancy, codegen can select memory or register addressing modes, and if abstract values track constants, it can emit machine instructions such as ``add with immediate'', \item \B{avoid redundant spills} - if the abstract values track whether a value is already spilled to the stack, codegen can avoid repeated spills to the stack in subsequent instructions, and \item \B{peephole optimization} - if codegen can peek one or more instructions ahead, it can generate a single instruction that combines, e.g. a compare and a branch. \end{itemize}
+\begin{itemize} \item \B{register allocation} - if abstract values track register occupancy for each slot, codegen can elide code for most local accesses, often just updating the abstract state, \item \B{constant-folding} - if abstract values track constants, codegen can compile-time evaluate side-effect free instructions, producing more constants, \item \B{branch-folding} - if abstract values track constants, then branches whose input condition is a constant can be removed or compiled to unconditional jumps, \item \B{strength-reduction} - if abstract values track constants, then some simple patterns such as \wasm{(i32.add x (i32.const 0))} can be reduced or eliminated, \item \B{instruction selection} - if abstract values track register occupancy, codegen can select memory or register addressing modes, and if abstract values track constants, it can emit immediate-mode instructions such as \texttt{addi}, \item \B{avoid redundant spills} - if the abstract values track spill state, codegen can avoid repeated spills to the stack in subsequent instructions, and \item \B{peephole optimization} - if codegen can peek one or more instructions ahead, it can combine multiple instructions, such as a compare and a branch. \end{itemize}